Apollo 8: The Thrilling Story of the First Mission to the Moon

 About the book

 Jeffrey Kluger was really successful in giving the book the best narrative possible for non-fiction.
 Apollo 8 takes readers from Mission Control to the astronaut’s homes, from the test labs to the launch pad and to the spacecraft.

-It provides the context of the mission, with the tensions of Cold War between two ideological blocs and the competitiveness of Space Race between US and USSR.
-On October 4 1957, when the Soviets launched Sputnik – the world’s first artificial satellite and the first man-made object to be placed into the Earth’s orbit – the American were like “Holy-moly, these guys are ahead of us”.
+It provides the context of the mission, with the tensions of the Cold War between two ideological blocs and the competitiveness of Space Race between the US and USSR.
+On October 4, 1957, when the Soviets launched Sputnik – the world’s first artificial satellite and the first man-made object to be placed into the Earth’s orbit – the American was like “Holy-moly, these guys are ahead of us.”

 It offers heaps of insights into how thing works in a way that very simple to understand.
 Well I wasn’t a fan of space exploration but now I think I am.